cmu-csd-phd/csd-blog/website/content/2026/enso.md

 At a high level, the packetized interface places each incoming and outgoing packet in a dedicated packet buffer in host memory.
 Each packet buffer has a fixed size that is usually set so that it can accommodate the largest packet size allowed by the protocol (the maximum transmission unit, or MTU).
 This is necessary, as software does not know ahead of time what the next packet size will be.

 The following interactive diagram illustrates how software receives packets from the NIC using a packetized NIC interface.
-To receive a packet, the software first needs to post empty packet buffers to the NIC (not shown).
+To receive a packet, the software first must post empty packet buffers to the NIC (not shown).
 The NIC will then keep the addresses of the next available buffers in its internal memory so that, when a packet arrives, the NIC can directly copy the packet to the next available buffer in host memory.
 Then, for each packet, the NIC sends a descriptor to a descriptor ring buffer, informing the software of the packet's location in memory.

 You can play with the following diagram to explore how the packetized NIC interface works.
 Click on "Receive" to simulate receiving packets from the NIC and on "Consume" to simulate software consuming the packets.
 Note that each packet is placed in a dedicated buffer and that the NIC sends a descriptor for every packet received.